stevenhuang010/Pathfinding-Illustrator/README.md

 # Pathfinding-Illustrator
 This is a tool that helps users understand and picture various pathfinding and maze generation algorithms by illustrating these algorithms step-by-step.
+The front-end was built using JavaFX, CSS, and HTML, while the back-end was built using Java.

 Implemented algorithms include:
 - Dijkstra's Algorithm